cow-co/lhc-notes/Explanations.md

 - The beams are highly energetic, and can generate intense radiation on impact with materials
 - As such, it is imperative that they can be stopped safely
 - This is the purpose of the beam dump system
-- Beam dump starts with MKDs kicking the beam out horizontally
+- Beam dump starts with *MKD*s kicking the beam out horizontally
-- The MSD then shifts the beam vertically
+- The *MSD* then shifts the beam vertically
 - The beam now goes through a series of horizontal and vertical magnets, which spin the beam out in an "e" shape
 - The beam width itself also widens
 - The beam travels through a roughly 600m-long straight tunnel